mlverse/pysparklyr/README.md

   - [x] `copy_to()` - Implemented for `sparklyr`’s `sdf_copy_to()` since
     it was already an exported method.
 This made it a drop in integration.
-    - [ ] Repartition does not seem to be working
+    - [ ] Re-partition does not seem to be working
-    - [ ] Caching does not seem to be working
+    - [ ] Caching does not seem to be working via regular the PySpark Dataframe op, it does work when I use SQL to cache (via `CACHE TABLE`) but can’t re-partition that way
 - Implement specific functions:
   - [ ] `where()` - Needs predicate support, which is not available by
     default through SQL.
 May need to find an alternative via PySpark.